 Interdisciplinary Studies Major

-A viable proposal for an IDST major must span two or more departmental programs in the College.
-Applicants must show that the proposed major cannot be accommodated within an existing departmental major or through the combination of an existing major plus minor.
-An ordinary faculty member from each of the departments must be involved as a major advisor and thesis reader.
-The applicant should select a balance of coursework from each discipline.
-Students who wish to build an IDST major from an approved program or departmental minor must receive approval from the relevant program director or departmental chair.
+A viable proposal for an IDST major must span two or more departments or programs in the College.
+A full-time faculty member from each of the departments or programs must commit to serving as a major advisor and thesis reader (with the approval of the appropriate Department Chair or Program Director).
+The applicant should select a balance of coursework from each discipline in order to pursue their research questions.
+Students may propose to build an IDST major from an approved interdisciplinary program offering a free-standing Minor with the support of appropriate faculty.

-Applications for the IDST major should be made in the spring of the sophomore year to the College dean’s office.
-Students must convey preliminary interest to Dean Bernie Cook by February 1 of their sophomore year.
+Applications for the IDST major should be made in the spring of the sophomore year to the College Dean’s office.
+Students must convey preliminary interest to Dean Bernie Cook, IDST Major Program Director, by February 1 of their sophomore year.
 Final proposals are due by March 1.
-Applicants should submit the proposal with signatures of the ordinary faculty advisors as well as the appropriate department chairs.
-Application forms are available online or in the Office of the Dean, ICC 303.
+Interested students should submit their Major Proposal via the online form and ask their Faculty Advisors to complete The IDST Major Faculty Advisor Form (one form per advisor).